Photon number resolving detectors as evidence for the corpuscular nature of light: Results

-In addition to gathering experimental data, we also chose to implement a fully classical model based on stochastic vacuum fluctuations and amplitude threshold detection, as described by Eqns.\ (\ref{eqn:VQOL}) and (\ref{eqn:detector}), in order to test if it is possible to replicate the output of a photon number resolving detector without relying on the \textit{a priori} assumption of light particles.
-Figure \ref{fig:APN} (bottom panel) shows the results of this modeling effort in a one-to-one comparison manner with the experimental results.
-Indeed, the average photon number constructed purely from the results of the classical model processed in the exact manner as the experimental data shows striking similarity.
-First, we note the overall similar values on an order of magnitude scale, which we emphasize was not guaranteed as the generally accepted mechanism of operation of PNR detectors, i.e. photon absorption, is not invoked in the simple one-factor model.
+In addition to gathering experimental data, we also implemented a photon-free model based on stochastic vacuum fluctuations and amplitude threshold detection, as described by Eqns.\ (\ref{eqn:VQOL}) and (\ref{eqn:detector}), in order to test if it is possible to replicate the output of a photon number resolving detector classically, without relying on the \textit{a priori} assumption of light particles.
+The bottom panel of Fig.\ \ref{fig:APN}, subplot (b), shows the results of this modeling effort in a one-to-one comparison manner with the experimental results.
+Indeed, the average photon number constructed purely from the results of the classical model and processed in the exact manner as the experimental data shows striking similarity.
+First, we note the overall similar values on an order-of-magnitude scale, which we emphasize was not guaranteed, as the generally accepted mechanism of operation of PNR detectors, i.e. photon absorption, is not invoked in this simple one-parameter model.
 Secondly, we see similar qualitative behavior at comparable values both in the coincidence window timescale as well as the power level.
 In particular we observe the relatively rapid rise and gradual saturation of average photon number values as each independent variable increases.
 As for discrepancies, the model data shows more fine-grained variability even after one application of nearest neighbor averaging, which may be attributed to the slightly shorter overall integration time of the model data.
-The experimental integration time amounted to 200-300 cycles of 2 ms time periods providing a total of about half a second of total integration time for each combination of coincidence window and power level.
+The experimental integration time amounted to 200--300 cycles of 2-ms time periods, providing a total of about half a second of total integration time for each combination of coincidence window and power level.
 Likewise, the model data was integrated over 100 periods of 2 ms, which corresponded to similar 10 MB file sizes for experimental data and model data.
-The file size limit was necessary for prompt processing of the coincidence window script on a PC i.e. 10 hours total for each model and experiment over all coincidence window and input power combinations.
-Incidentally, the binomial model optimization script required 11 hours total for each.
+The file size limit was necessary for prompt processing of the coincidence window script on a PC; i.e., 10 hours total for each model and experiment over all coincidence window and input power combinations.
+Incidentally, the binomial model optimization script required 11 hours total for each data set.